 “I’m 35 years old.
 I’m really into live music and I just recently started playing wheelchair rugby now that I live in Brisbane – so I’m really enjoying that.
 I do gym a couple of times a week and pretty much just get out in the community.
 I like to be around people so I try to get out and about as much as I can.”

 Dan is also living with a disability after an accident at the age of 18 that resulted in C6 Quadriplegia.
 This spinal injury left him paralysed from the chest down and forced to adapt to drastically different circumstances, at such a young age.
+This reality is far too common.

 Following his accident, Dan experienced a huge life adjustment as he moved into a granny flat on the side of his parent’s house.
 A quiet, stagnant life which was not providing him the opportunities he craved and deserved: